aspose-note/Aspose.Note-Documentation/net/developer-guide/loading-saving-and-converting/create-and-load-a-onenote-document/_index.md

 ## **Increase Performance for Consequent Export Operations**
 [Aspose.Note for .NET APIs](http://www.aspose.com/.net/onenote-component.aspx) allow to increase performance for consequent export operations.
 Users may involve in multiple conversions to several supported formats.
 In such scenarios, the performance is the highly affecting factor.

-Aspose.Note for .NET offers the [Document](/pages/createpage.action?spaceKey=notenet&title=Aspose.Note.Document+Class&linkCreation=true&fromPageId=19103971) class that represents a OneNote file.
+Aspose.Note for .NET offers the [Document](https://apireference.aspose.com/note/net/aspose.note/document) class that represents a OneNote file.
 The Document class exposes the AutomaticLayoutChangesDetectionEnabled property and DetectLayoutChanges method, their combine use enable users to disable automatic detection of layout changes and handle them manually:

 {{< gist "aspose-com-gists" "f1c4460425d3a75dd63cd514a9833946" "Examples-CSharp-Loading-and-Saving-ConsequentExportOperations-ConsequentExportOperations.cs" >}}
 ## **Working with Password Protected OneNote Documents**
 ### **Creating Password Protected OneNote Documents**
 {{< gist "aspose-com-gists" "f1c4460425d3a75dd63cd514a9833946" "Examples-CSharp-NoteBook-CreatingPasswordProtectedDoc-CreatingPasswordProtectedDoc.cs" >}}
 ### **Loading Password Protected OneNote Documents**
-Aspose.Note API allows to load password protected OneNote documents.
+Aspose.Note API allows to load a password-protected OneNote documents.
 The API's LoadOptions class provides the DocumentPassword property to specify the document password.
-A password protected OneNote document can be loaded using the following steps:
+A password-protected OneNote document can be loaded using the following steps:

 1. Create a new object of LoadOptions class
 1. Specify the password of the document using the DocumentPassword property
-1. Load the document with the defined object of LoadOptions class
+1. Load the document with the defined object of the LoadOptions class

 {{< gist "aspose-com-gists" "f1c4460425d3a75dd63cd514a9833946" "Examples-CSharp-Loading-and-Saving-PasswordProtectedDoc-PasswordProtectedDoc.cs" >}}
 ## **Setting Page Splitting Algorithm**
 While converting a OneNote document to other formats, images and other contents may get disturbed due to their position in the document.
-Thus, it is necessary to specify some method to split page.
+Thus, it is necessary to specify some methods to split the page.
 The PdfSaveOptions.PageSplittingAlgorithm property provides different options to specify an algorithm of page splitting.
 These options are:

 - AlwaysSplitObjectsAlgorithm - Splits objects into several parts at pages' bottom position.
 - KeepPartAndCloneSolidObjectToNextPageAlgorithm - Adds objects up to the bottom of the page and clones full object to the next page in case it doesn't fit in the original page.